-Jeffrey is a research analyst at G2 with a focus on Customer Service software.
-Prior to joining G2, he has performed academic research studying the effects of narratives on beliefs and worked as Human Resources for Amazon.
-In his free time, he spends time with his cat, playing video games, and visiting museums.
+Jeffrey is a research analyst at G2 with a focus on Customer Service and HR software.
+Prior to joining G2, he worked in Human Resources for Amazon.
+In his free time, he spends time playing video games, exploring cities, and traveling when possible.

 KKR Brings Second Wind to AlchemerKKR became the majority shareholder of Alchemer.
 With the help of G2 data, here's an analysis of how KKR's financial support has helped the other products in its portfolio.https://research.g2.com/insights/kkr-brings-second-wind-to-alchemerhttps://learn.g2.com/hubfs/KKR%20Alchemer.jpg2022-06-10 07:41:40Z

 Jeffrey LinJeffrey is a research analyst at G2 with a focus on Customer Service and HR software.
 Prior to joining G2, he worked in Human Resources for Amazon.
 In his free time, he spends time playing video games, exploring cities, and traveling when possible.https://research.g2.com/insights/author/jeffrey-linhttps://learn.g2.com/hubfs/jeffrey-lin.jpghttps://www.linkedin.com/in/jeffreylilin/